Contents

 the details in another functions.

-But the other functions must be contained within a CommonJS
+But the other functions must be contained within a CommonJS module.

 In this case the module 'main' is used.